 Our return policy varies between products on whether you can return it or not.
 We do stand by the policy that ALL POSSIBLE returned products will be charged with a 20% Restocking Fee.
 NO FULL REFUNDS.
 If you have any questions about returning your items please contact our reps at 732-638-5268 or email email@example.com

 We stand by our policy of same day shipping on all in stock items if purchased before 4:30 PM (Eastern-Time).
 If an item is not in stock, you will have an update as to when your item will ship within 24 hours.
 Below is a map locating where we do our one day shipping to.
-If you have any questions about shipping make sure to call our reps today at 732-638-5268.
+If you have any questions about shipping make sure to email us at firstname.lastname@example.org or call our reps today at 732-638-5268.

-If, by any chance, your package has been lost/stolen YOU (THE BUYER) are responsible for working with the carrier and us, Tri-State Motorsports, to recover your package.
-You are responsible for contacting us and the shipping company within 48 hours of delivery for lost or damage claims.
+If by any chance, your package that has been delivered by the carrier is lost/stolen, YOU (THE BUYER) are responsible for working with the carrier and us, Tri-State Motorsports to recover your package.
+You must contact us and the shipping company within 48 hours of delivery for lost/damage claims.
+You are covered by the basic insurance amount APPROVED by the shipping center.
 We DO NOT refund or reship product for claims that are denied by the shipping company.

 NOTE: Once the products have been shipped, the order CAN NOT be canceled.